lead generation

 6. Minimal Distractions

-Landing pages should be free from unnecessary elements that could divert the visitor’s attention away from the CTA.
+Landing pages should be free from unnecessary elements that could divert the visitor’s attention from the CTA.

 This means removing navigation menus, sidebars,